cole-downey/A6-ray-tracing/README.md

-# OpenGL A2 - Hierarchical Transforms
+# OpenGL A6 - Ray tracing
-In this project, I created a hierarchical robot figure with components that respond to keyboard inputs to change their rotations
+In this project, I created a ray tracer that takes objects, lights, and a camera as input, generates a ray vector for every pixel, then traces each ray to get its color.
+This project supports blinn-phong, reflective, and transparent shading, as well as mathematically defined objects such as spheres and planes, and objects defined from an .obj file.
+Written in C++.